Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

       - Token Bucket
       - Leaky Bucket
       - TinyLRU (Least Recently Used)
-  - **IP Zone Support**: Isolate caches and throttling policies per IP zone, customer segment, or any other logical grouping.
+  - **IP Zone Support**: Isolate caches and throttling policies per IP zone, customer segment, or any other logical grouping with efficient HashMap-based zone lookups.
-  - **Flexible Throttle Configuration**: Set limits, periods, algorithms, and unique identifiers on a per-throttle basis.
+  - **Flexible Throttle Configuration**: Set limits, periods, algorithms, and unique identifiers on a per-throttle basis, stored in optimized HashMap structures.
   - **WAI Middleware**: Integrates seamlessly as a middleware into any WAI application.
   - **Convenient and Customizable API**:
       - Use simple wrappers for common scenarios with automatic key composition.
       - Or, for advanced use, fully control cache key structure and throttling logic.
-  - **Memory-efficient**: Designed for large-scale, high-traffic deployments with automatic cleanup of expired entries.
+  - **Memory-efficient**: Designed for large-scale, high-traffic deployments with automatic cleanup of expired entries and HashMap-based O(1) average-case lookups.
   - **Easy Integration**: Minimal code changes are required to get started.

 ## Why Use This Plugin?

-  - **Scalability**: Per-zone caches and flexible throttling allow you to scale from single-user apps to multi-tenant platforms.
+  - **Scalability**: Per-zone caches with HashMap-based storage and flexible throttling allow you to scale from single-user apps to multi-tenant platforms.
-  - **Performance**: The in-memory backend is built on efficient STM-based containers for high-concurrency workloads.
+  - **Performance**: The in-memory backend is built on efficient STM-based containers with HashMap optimizations for high-concurrency workloads.
   - **Security**: Protects your application from abusive clients and denial-of-service attacks.
   - **Flexibility**: Choose between the convenience of wrappers and the full customizability of manual key management.
-  - **Production-Ready**: Inspired by industry-standard tools, thoroughly documented, and designed for reliability.
+  - **Production-Ready**: Inspired by industry-standard tools, thoroughly documented, and designed for reliability with efficient data structures.
   - **Open Source**: MIT licensed and community-friendly.

 ## Installation